jramosm/ansible-easyrsa/Readme.md

-#Using ANSIBLe for create EasyRSA certificates for OpenVPN Server
+#Using ANSIBLE for create EasyRSA certificates for OpenVPN Server